-Alas corruption and greed destroyed the Mexican train system.
+Alas, corruption and greed destroyed the Mexican train system.
 Will that be the fate of the Tren Maya as well?
-I so hope not.
+Post your comments below.

 “Mexico” Mike Nelson has been writing about Mexico for forty years.
 He currently offers road logs (guidebooks) for drivers and personalized trip-planning from his website, https://www.mexicomike.com